andlimey/singapore-tax-calculator/README.md

 This web app allows me to input my income and tax reliefs, which are saved to local storage.
 I can then tweak the additional reliefs to see how much tax I would save.

+I also wanted to test using v0 from Vercel.
+This project heavily uses v0 and Cursor for quick implementation.

+## Limitations

+The tax reliefs are applicable for the year 2025.

 ## Deployment

 This app is deployed at https://singapore-tax-calculator.vercel.app/ using Vercel.